ganrad/ose-fis-auto-dealer/README.md

 # OpenShift FIS microservice *ose-fis-auto-dealer*:

-**Important Note:** This project (demo) assumes the readers have a basic working knowledge of *Red Hat OpenShift Enterprise v3.1/v3.2* (or upstream project -> OpenShift Origin) & are familiar with the underlying framework components such as Docker & Kubernetes.
+**Important Note:** This project assumes the readers have a basic working knowledge of *Red Hat OpenShift Enterprise v3.1/v3.2* (or upstream project -> OpenShift Origin) & are familiar with the underlying framework components such as Docker & Kubernetes.
 Readers are also advised to familiarize themselves with the *Kubernetes* API object model (high level) before beginning to work on this *microservice* implementation.
-For your reference, links to a couple of useful on-line resources are listed below.
+For quick reference, links to a couple of useful on-line resources are listed below.

 1. [OpenShift Enterprise Documentation](https://docs.openshift.com/)
 2. [Kubernetes Documentation](http://kubernetes.io/docs/user-guide/pods/)